-We are the federal Crown corporation that protects eligible deposits at each of its
+We are the federal Crown corporation – a part of the Government of Canada - that protects eligible deposits at each of our

 member financial institutions to a maximum of $100,000, per separately